KrishnaswamyLab/CSHL_ComputationalGenomics2022/README.md

 Link to [CSHL Course Website](https://meetings.cshl.edu/archivescourse.aspx?course=C-ECG&year=22)
 Link to [Slack channel help](http://krishnswamylab.org/get-help)

-To see the course slides and colab notebooks from 2022, see [last year's repository](https://github.com/KrishnaswamyLab/CSHL_ComputationalGenomics2022).

 **<u>Precourse Recommendations:</u> <br />**
 The course workshops will use Python, and some practice beforehand is strongly recommended.
 For those without Python experience at this point, I would recommend purchasing and going through the [Codecademy Python 3 Tutorial](https://www.codecademy.com/learn/learn-python-3) (focus on Sections 1-6) and the [Data Analysis with Pandas Tutorial](https://www.codecademy.com/learn/data-processing-pandas).
 These two courses will provide a sufficient background for the course.<br>